1st Maine Veteran Infantry Regiment: Service

 The 1st Maine Veteran Infantry was organized in Charleston, Virginia August 21, 1864, by consolidation of the 5th Maine Infantry, 6th Maine Infantry, and 7th Maine Infantry.

 The regiment was attached to 3rd Brigade, 2nd Division, VI Corps, Army of the Shenandoah and Army of the Potomac, to June 1865.

 The 1st Maine Veteran Infantry mustered out of service June 28, 1865, in Washington, D.C.

 Detailed service

 Skirmishes near Charleston, Va., August 21–22, 1864.
 Demonstration on Gilbert's Ford, Opequart, September 13.
-Battle of Opequan, Winchester, September 19.
+Battle of Opequon, Winchester, September 19.
 Fisher's Hill September 22.
 Battle of Cedar Creek October 19.
 Duty at Kernstown and vicinity until December.
 March to Washington, D.C., December 9, then moved to Petersburg, Va.
 Siege of Petersburg December 12, 1864, to April 2, 1865.
 Fort Fisher, Petersburg, March 25–27, 1865.
 Assault on and fall of Petersburg April 2.
 Sayler's Creek April 6.
 Appomattox Court House April 9.
 Surrender of Lee and his army.
 March to Danville, Va., and provost duty there until June.
 Moved to Washington, D.C..
 Corps Review June 9.